-Our analyses are based on three different estimation techniques: fixed effects, feasible GLS, and error corrections.
-For both time deposits and savings accounts, we distinguish between three different groups of determinants: market-, bank- and account-related factors.
-We find that interest rates are strongly dependent on market factors, as market rate, market rate volatility, inflation rate and level of market stress all significantly positively influence the interest rate, with economic growth and concentration index both negatively affecting rates.
-As these effects are generally consistent across estimations approaches and varying specifications, we consider them to be fairly robust.
-The coefficients for savings account interest rates are generally lower, indicating that savings accounts rates are stickier, i.e., less responsive to these determinants.
+Our analyses are based on three different estimation techniques: FEs, feasible GLS, and error corrections.
+For both time deposits and savings accounts, we distinguish between three different groups of determinants: macro, bank-specific, and account-specific factors.
+We find that interest rates are strongly dependent on macro factors.
+The market rate, market rate volatility, inflation rate, and level of market stress all significantly positively influence interest rates, while both economic growth and concentration index negatively affect rates.
+As these effects are generally consistent across estimation approaches and varying specifications, we consider them to be robust.
+The coefficients for savings account interest rates are generally lower, indicating that savings accounts rates are stickier, that is, less responsive to these determinants.

-While the general trend in interest rates may be explained by market factors, interest rate differences across banks depends on bank-related factors.
+While the general trend in interest rates may be explained by macro factors, interest rate differences across banks depend on bank-specific factors.
 Feasible GLS estimates, which take size differences across banks into account, reveal that larger banks offer lower interest rates.
-This may be explained by their access to substitute funding, or too-big-to-fail benefits.
-In addition, we find creditworthiness to be an important determinant for interest rates.
-We use three different proxies for creditworthiness, of which the credit spread measured on CDS contracts and the BIS capital ratio consistently indicate a trade-off between risk and return.
-The expected credit ratings effect (higher ratings enable banks to offer lower interest rates) is observed only when bank size is excluded from our analyses.
+Although we did not study the reasons for this finding, we consider their access to substitute funding, or possible too-big-to-fail benefits as potential drivers for this effect.
+In addition, we find bank risk to be an important determinant for interest rates.
+We use three different proxies for risk, of which the credit spread measured on CDS contracts and the BIS capital ratio consistently indicate a trade-off between risk and return.
+The expected effect of credit ratings (i.e., higher ratings enable banks to offer lower interest rates) is observed only when bank size is excluded from our analyses.
 We conclude that credit ratings do not add explanatory power when bank size is taken into account, despite our use of stand-alone credit profiles rather than long-term issuer ratings.
-The majority of our models show that banks relying largely on deposits offer lower interest rates.
-This can be explained by the fact that their deposit demand is likely to be lower.
-In line with this finding, we observe that a liquidity surplus is also related to lower interest rates on savings accounts and time deposits.
+The majority of our models show that deposit rates are lower for banks, which are financed for a larger extent by deposits.
+A plausible explanation for this finding is that deposit demand for this type of banks is likely to be lower.
+In line with this finding, we observe that a larger liquidity surplus is related to lower interest rates on savings accounts and time deposits.
 The results for liquidity mismatch and bank efficiency are ambiguous.